 Students who have been granted advanced standing for the International Baccalaureate, Advanced Placement examinations, GCE A-Levels, French Baccalaureate, and other qualifications, but who wish to complete a four-year undergraduate program at McGill, will be permitted to do so, with the appropriate limitations on the repetition of courses for which they have received exemptions.
 This gives students with Advanced Standing the option of completing 120 McGill credits.

-Interested students should contact their Faculty or School advisers.
+Interested students should contact their Faculty or School advisors.